 Women and children always worked on the outside of mines, in the washing areas and in the selecting sheds, whilst the men could work both in the exterior and interior of the mine.
 Some children lied about their age in order to be able to work inside the mines, because the daily wage was higher for workers inside the mine.

 We head on now to the area of models made by ex-workes which explain how the machinery used in the mine worked.
 We begin this section with a reproduction using moving models of many of the typical tasks in a mine, oil fillers, scrapers or locomotives used in the mine.

-This area shows through photographs the activities and jobs carried out in the mine, pickman, donkey drive, reinforcer, wagon driver, topographer, watchman, etc. Lastly we see a cabinet containing various industrial mining implements along with items from the everyday life of the miner such as lighters, work uniform, etc.
+This area shows through photographs the activities and jobs carried out in the mine, pickman, donkey drive, reinforcer, wagon driver, topographer, watchman, etc. Lastly the audioguide shows us a cabinet containing various industrial mining implements along with items from the everyday life of the miner such as lighters, work uniform, etc.